Hjartarson/Hjartarson.github.io/about.md

 </p>

 <p>
-Currently working at NetEnt as a Data Scientist where the work consists of interaction with different stakeholders with varying data experience, some data driven (love numbers) others insight driven (love to take the right decision).
+Currently working at NetEnt as a Data Scientist where the work consists of interaction with different stakeholders with varying data experience, some data driven (love numbers) others insight driven (love to take well informed decisions).
 </p>

 <h2>Skills</h2>